2016103056/html-css/README.md

 # html-css
-Made a single responsive webpage to get a bit familiar with css.
-Basic character information page for The Owl House
+A responsive information page for Disney's channels The Owl House!
+Shows character icons, and displays upcoming episodes.
+A side project to get familiar with html and css and also how to make webpages responsive.